-The fair value of long-term natural gas derivative contracts involving the physical delivery of natural gas is determined using internal models and other valuation techniques (the mark-tomarket and mark-to-model analysis) due to the absence of quoted prices or other observable, market-corroborated data, for the duration of the contracts.
+The fair value of long-term natural gas derivative contracts involving the physical delivery of natural gas is determined using internal models and other valuation techniques (the mark-to-market and mark-to-model analysis) due to the absence of quoted prices or other observable, marketcorroborated data, for the duration of the contracts.

-We focused on this area because of the complexity of the models and because model parameters are inherently subject to judgement applied by management.
+We focused on this area because of the complexity of

 We critically evaluated the appropriateness and consistency of key valuation assumptions used for the measurement of the contracts to ensure that the resulting valuation is reasonable.